-Understanding what your staff need on-the-go is a critical first step.
-Will they really be updating spreadsheets or producing word documents on their mobiles?
+Understanding what your staff needs on the go is a critical first step.
+Will they be updating spreadsheets or producing Word documents on their mobiles?
 If you have individuals who operate in dispersed locations, disconnected from central offices, what information would support them or increase engagement?
 What apps will be used and useful enough to keep staff coming back – given that 1 in 4 apps are only used once, and then deleted?

-An internal communications or intranet app that offers integration with critical business applications will serve as a mobile homepage to your digital workplace.
+An internal communications or intranet app that offers integration with critical business applications will serve as a mobile homepage for your digital workplace.
 From a single app and location, employees can:

 - Access tailored and relevant information

 - View fresh content and messages, both formal and informal, helping to integrate them into your organization’s virtual culture

 - Enjoy a streamlined and UX-focused experience of their digital workplace with quick and easy access to vital applications or platforms, such as your HR system, payroll, or CRM

 - Receive important and timely communication, essential in an emergency or crisis situation

 - Self-serve critical business tasks on the go, whether this be a submission of expenses, checking a roster, or ordering a new uniform

 and much more.